Art Stuff (And Sex Stuff)

 I will actually appreciate.

-One of the biggest inspirations behind this whole mess is Working Girl by Sophia Giovannitti.
-I recommend it — especially if you think what I’m doing sounds contradictory or confusing or just “interesting.”
+One of the biggest inspirations behind all of this is Working Girl by Sophia Giovannitti.
+I recommend it, especially if what I’m doing feels contradictory, confusing, or just “interesting.”

-that making art and selling sex aren’t opposites — they’re both ways to stay afloat in an economy that demands you sell parts of yourself to survive, while pretending that some ways of doing it are noble and others are shameful.
+She puts into words something I’ve always sensed but never fully articulated: that making art and selling sex aren’t opposites.
+They’re both ways of surviving in an economy that demands you sell parts of yourself, while pretending some forms of selling are noble and others are shameful.

 They’re both about being looked at, and choosing how to be seen.